The Psychology of Change: An Architect’s Perspective

 The way forward is for us to expand our ideas about our roles.
 We must become agents of organizational change management.
 If we are to succeed and remain relevant in the future, we must expand our contributions to our organizations.
 This means that we must promote our ideas, convince management of the value, and set expectations in what we are able to deliver and when.

 As has been said before, it’s the soft skills that make us successful – our ability to demonstrate value and communicate with people at different levels of the organizational hierarchy.
 I’d say having good social skills and the ability to engage with people goes a long way.
 Also, improving our understanding of the people in our organizations and their perspectives can only help us.
 It is through persuasion, partnering, crossing domain boundaries, and altering our own perspectives that allow all of us, not just architects, to deliver successful change.

 Sometimes I wish I was Wayne Dyer – a famous personal counsellor and psychologist – so that I can help people who want to change.
 They wouldn’t fight me every step of the way.
 This would definitely give me some job satisfaction.
 I’d be helping people by promoting change but also everyone working with me would feel that way too.
 As architects, we have to find companies that are progressive and serious about change…and appreciate architects as enablers of change.
 These are the kind of companies that architects can excel in.

-Mr. Milan Dabic is a Senior Systems Engineer & Solution Architect affiliated with IT Architects in Calgary, Alberta, and has worked in the Oil & Gas, Telecommunications, Electronics Manufacturing, and Defense Contracting areas.
+Mr. Milan Dabic is a Senior Systems Engineer & Software Architect affiliated with IT Architects in Calgary, Alberta, and has worked in Oil & Gas, Telecommunications, Electronics Manufacturing, and Defense Contracting.
 IT Architects (www.itarchitects.ca) is an information consulting firm specializing in business process optimization, system evolution planning, and the deployment of leading-edge technologies.
 If you require further information, Milan can be reached at firstname.lastname@example.org or 403-605-1771.